joelgrondrup/silverstripe-microbizz/README.md

 ## Overview

+🔌 **Connect to Microbizz**
-This module provides an interface to listen to one or more [Microbizz systems](https://microbizz.com/en), catch [complex objects](https://micropedia.microbizz.com/tec/complex-types) when commands are fired and act upon them.
-You can also create your own interface endpoints to create iframes in the Microbizz CRM-system.
+This module provides an interface to listen to one or more [Microbizz systems](https://microbizz.com/en), capture [complex objects](https://micropedia.microbizz.com/tec/complex-types) when commands are issued, and act upon them.
+You can also create custom interface endpoints to embed iframes in the Microbizz CRM system.

 ## Installation

+📦 **Install via Composer**
+Run the following command to install the module:

 ```sh
 composer require joelgrondrup/silverstripe-microbizz

 ```
 After this run:

 ```sh
 dev/build
 ```
-## Configuration
+🛠 **Configure the CMS**

-After building the database you should have a button in the CMS called "Microbizz Applications".
-First create a Microbizz Application in the CMS by inserting a public and secret key (contact [Ventu](https://micropedia.microbizz.com/tec/making-a-microbizz-app) commercial support for these keys).
+Once the database is built, you will see a button labeled "Microbizz Applications" in the CMS.
+Start by creating a Microbizz Application in the CMS by entering a public and secret key.
+Contact [Ventu](https://micropedia.microbizz.com/tec/making-a-microbizz-app) commercial support to obtain these keys.

-### Activate application
+### Activate Application

+🔗 **Establish Connection**
-After this you must make a handshake with Microbizz to get an access token, contract id and endpoint url.
-To do this just click on "Activate" and follow the instructions.
-(If you want to you can fill out hooks and interfaces before activating, but you can also activate them afterwards.)
+You must conduct a handshake with Microbizz to receive an access token, contract ID, and endpoint URL.
+Click "Activate" and follow the instructions.
+You may fill out hooks and interfaces before activating, but this can also be completed afterward.

-If everything went well you should see the fields with access token, endpoint and contract filled out.
+After a successful handshake, the access token, endpoint, and contract fields should be populated.

-### Enter user information for api requests
+### Enter User Information for API Requests

+🔑 **API Credentials**
-After this, finish the configuration by filling out an apikey, username and password created in the matching Microbizz-system.
-This can be useful later when you make extensions to hooks and interfaces.
+Complete the configuration by providing an API key, username, and password, which should be created in the corresponding Microbizz system.
+This information will be beneficial when extending hooks and interfaces.

 ## Hooks for Event Endpoints

+🔔 **Receive Events**
-To grab your first event objects from Microbizz you must create a webhook and fill out a mod and a hook code.
-Remember that the hooks are used for getting event endpoint types.
+To capture your first event objects from Microbizz, create a webhook and provide a mod and a hook code.
+Remember, hooks are necessary for obtaining event endpoint types.

-You can add as many hooks as you want to.
-Available events can be found [here](https://micropedia.microbizz.com/tec/making-a-microbizz-app#MakingaMicrobizzapp-Programmingendpoints).
-After adding event hooks you can activate them by clicking on the button "Activate" and go through the form again at Microbizz.
+You can add as many hooks as needed.
+Available events are listed [here](https://micropedia.microbizz.com/tec/making-a-microbizz-app#MakingaMicrobizzapp-Programmingendpoints).
+After adding event hooks, activate them by clicking "Activate" and follow the form in Microbizz.

-Once you receive data from Microbizz you can either use the "Event log" tab to see all data that is coming from Microbizz or you can go into each separate hook to view events only for the specific webhook.
+Once data is received from Microbizz, use the "Event log" tab to view all incoming data, or check individual hooks to view events specific to each webhook.

-### Working with Event data
+### Working with Event Data

+⚙️ **Customize Functionality**
-For every hook you can create your own functions that will be called when the hook is fired.
-All possible actions will automatically be listed in a dropdown under the "Actions" tab.
-To create a function you must create a class that extends the BaseWebhook class and add one or more static functions to it.
+For each hook, you can craft custom functions that will be triggered when the hook is activated.
+All possible actions are listed in a dropdown under the "Actions" tab.
+To create these functions, extend the `BaseWebhook` class and add static functions.

-### Example
+#### Example

 ```php
 <?php